Practical Guide to Cloud E‑Commerce Platforms: Types, Use Cases, and Platform Comparison

 • Lower operational costs: Automated maintenance and updates reduce IT overhead

-• Pay-per-use pricing: Only pay for the resources you actually consume
+• Pay-per-use pricing: Only pay for the resources you consume

 • Eliminated hardware refresh cycles: Cloud providers handle all infrastructure upgrades